manticoresoftware/manticoresearch/manual/Creating_an_index/Local_indexes/Plain_and_real-time_index_settings.md

 RT index keeps some data in memory ("RAM chunk") and also maintains a number of on-disk indexes ("disk chunks").
 This directive lets you control the RAM chunk size.
 Once there’s too much data to keep in RAM, RT index will flush it to disk, activate a newly created disk chunk, and reset the RAM chunk.

-The limit is pretty strict; RT index should never allocate more memory than it’s limited to.
+The limit is pretty strict: RT index never allocates more memory than it’s limited to.
 The memory is not preallocated either, hence, specifying 512 MB limit and only inserting 3 MB of data should result in allocating 3 MB, not 512 MB.

-The RAM chunk should be sized depending on the size of the data, rate of inserts/updates and hardware.
-A small `rt_mem_limit` and frequent insert/updates can lead to creation of many disk chunks, requiring more frequent optimizations of the index.
+The `rt_mem_limit` is never exceeded, but the actual RAM chunk can be significantly lower than the limit.
+Real-time index learns by your data insertion pace and adapts the actual limit to decrease RAM consumption and increase data write speed.
+How it works:
+* By default RAM chunk size is 50% of `rt_mem_limit`.
+It's called "`rt_mem_limit` rate".
+* As soon as RAM chunk accumulates `rt_mem_limit * rate` data (50% of `rt_mem_limit` by default) Manticore starts saving the RAM chunk as a new disk chunk.
+* While a new disk chunk is being saved, Manticore checks how many new/replaced documents have appeared.
+* Upon saving a new disk chunk we update the `rt_mem_limit` rate.
+* The rate is reset to 50% as soon as you restart the searchd.

+For example, if we saved 90M docs to a disk chunk and 10M more docs arrived while saving, the rate is 90%, so next time we collect up to 90% of `rt_mem_limit` before starting flushing.
+The higher is the speed of insertion, the lower is the `rt_mem_limit` rate.
+The rate varies in the range of 33.3% to 95%.
+You can see index's current rate in [SHOW INDEX <idx> STATUS](Profiling_and_monitoring/Index_settings_and_status/SHOW_INDEX_STATUS.md).

+##### How to change rt_mem_limit

 In RT mode the RAM chunk size limit can be changed using `ALTER TABLE` .
 To set `rt_mem_limit` to 1 Gb for index 't' run query `ALTER TABLE t rt_mem_limit='1G'`.

-In plain mode `rt_mem_limit` can be changed using the following steps:
+In plain mode `rt_mem_limit` can be changed so:

-* edit `rt_mem_limit` value in configuration
+* edit `rt_mem_limit` value in index configuration
 * run `ALTER TABLE <index_name> RECONFIGURE`

 ##### Important notes about RAM chunks